 Diana has selected a wide range of Leaderboards on which she wants all her scores tracked and displayed, from her family to her professional team, the San Francisco Shield.
 Her rank varies depending on the competitiveness of the play environment, but there is always a ‘Board on which Diana can shine.

 This slide explains itself: 24 hour, seven day a week Personal Support.
-What this slide cannot show is how incredibly professional, effective, and for lack of a better word, HUMAN this will be.
+What this slide cannot show is how incredibly professional, effective, and for lack of a better word, HUMAN and deeply ENGAGING this will be.

 Beyond recognition and support, every player has the chance to generate income through Democratic Sport play.
 The Giving:Next System attracts sponsors, advertisers, and charitable contributors to the Giving:Next Fund.
 All of which give players another reason to play: to become a paid professional.